sohale/sohale.github.io/pages/professional-development.md

 - The Organizer, SUT Biomath Seminars / Journal Club, Dept Mathematical Sciences, SUT (2003-2004)

-- For actual university Teaching (lecturer), industry teaching, etc, see: [page].
+- Also: coorganised and ran long-standing book reading groups: "Predictive Processing" (2017-2019), and Phenomenology of Mind (2010-2011).

-- Also: organised and ran long-standing book reading groups: "Predictive Processing" (2017-2019), and Phenomenology of Mind (2010-2011).
+- For university teaching (lecturer), industry teaching, etc, see: [page].

 Notes:
 - Some entries do not have surviving webpages; they are included for completeness.